Mold & Air Quality Testing

 Mold Busters offers top of the line Air Quality Tests.
 Mold Busters is able to take samples of the air in your home to determine precise mold levels by pumping 75 liters of air from your home through a cassette filter.

-That mold testing filter is then sent to an independent lab that analyzes the filter.
+That mold testing filter is then sent to an independent lab that analyzes the air sample.
 When they are finished they send their mold test report back.
-The mold test report gives information detailing the molds spore count in your home and what types of mold spores are in the home.
+The mold test report gives information detailing the mold spore count in your home and what types of mold spores are in the home.

 It is easy to tell if there is an issue once this report is compared with outside mold levels.
 The mold test done in your home should be similar or below outdoor mold testing averages in order for your home to be healthy.

 The independent lab can take anywhere from 3 to 5 business days to complete their analysis.